Are Cities Ready to Embrace the AI

 If we were to start relying on AI for running the city, our lives would drastically change.
 Traffic control, driving, orientation, shopping, access to information and many other things would be significantly more streamlined.
 However, we need to ask ourselves if are ready for this type of massive disruption.
 Not only does it require massive technological improvement, but the general public must also adjust to the idea.
 Of course, there are cities that are more progressive than others, but it seems we are not there yet.

 Currently, there is no city on the plant that is ready for disruptive AI change.
 105 cities were scored based on 4 vectors (Vision, Activation, Asset Base, and Trajectory), but the number of challenges posed by such change is just too much to handle.
 Singapore had the best scores, but massive changes are still required in order for such a shift to work.
+We use technology in all aspects of our lives, no matter if we are talking to our friends, watching sports, or playing casino games using Cozino Coupon Code; however, we still have a long way to go.
 Cities need to create better environments that are capable of handling the potential and implications of this technology.

 More about the research